-How I'm Making The Interior Design Industry More Black
+How I Created My Own Space In The Interior Design Industry With The Black Home

 The 2019 Design Census, an annual brief on demographics within the design industry, revealed that 71 percent of the 9,429 participants, which consisted of designers, students, educators, freelancers, and business owners, identified as white.
 Eight were Latinx, and five were black.
 Fueled by numbers like these, Walker proudly affirms her Afro-Latina identity in every space she enters.
 In fact, her cultural identity also serves as inspiration for her work, including the Verna Fogg wallpaper she designed with banana leaves, influenced by Puerto Rican pasteles.

 "I am very black, very Puerto Rican, and I lead with that in everything," she shares.
 "I made it my business to surround myself with people that could understand and support who I am.
-I don't navigate in white people's spaces.
-They can come to me."
+I don't navigate in other people's spaces."
 Instead of navigating underrepresented spaces, Walker urges people of color to build and nurture a network of support and not be afraid of creating their own spaces.

 Advertisement